▶️ International Japanese wrestling team showcases skills at the Oregon Classic

 “Awesome tournament here, hosted in Central Oregon,” said Bend Senior High Junior Eric Larwin.
-“We get to see lots of teams from everywhere, all over the state, that come here, and we can scrap, and it’s a great time just to get out here and just wrestle our best and, you know, be the best version of ourself and have some tough competition.”
+“We get to see lots of teams from everywhere, all over the state, that come here, and we can scrap.
+And it’s a great time just to get out here and just wrestle our best and be the best version of ourself and have some tough competition.”

-Unlike most high school tournaments, this one is called a dual tournament.

 This year, the tournament featured the International Japanese Wrestling team, taking on some of the best wrestlers in Oregon.